 Having attended a few inappropriate funerals of people who were not religious I joined the BHA and responded immediately when they stated that they were looking for people to train as ‘officiants’ to conduct funerals and the other ceremonies.
 The ‘home at last’ feeling was wonderful as was the discovery that I found what I wanted to do when I grew up!
 Being a Philosophy graduate and having had a varied career- laborarory technician, childminder, youth worker, adult education tutor, trainer, Women’s Officer in H & F Council, counsellor and comedy performer- as well as having three children and involved in local/community politics all seemed to be preparation for being a humanist celebrant.
 It is the most rewarding and interesting work.

 I believe that the rite-of-passage ceremonies, especially funerals, are of significance in our lives no matter who we are or where we are from.
 Although I have not put my name on the wedding celebrants list I still do conduct weddings for people I already know and have contact with.
-However, I do conduct a wedding commitment/naming combined ceremony which I regard as the inexpensive, hassle-free wedding for couples who have been living together and have had a baby but do NOT want an extravagant wedding.
-(I also believe that we should be holding divorce ceremonies but they have not caught on yet!
-I reckon that they could help couples and their children as they move on to the next stage in their lives with the support of their family and friends.)
+However, I do conduct a Wedding/Naming combined ceremony which I regard as the inexpensive, hassle-free wedding for couples who have been living together and had a baby and want to mark the occasion but do NOT want an extravagant wedding.

 Our ceremonies are very personal and I think that humour is an important ingredient in them, as it is in life.